 Recycling represents the largest portion of what I’ve done in the past with regard to sustainability.

 My college town’s trash service offered a blue bag program where all a person had to do to recycle was put recyclable items in a blue bag and put it out with the trash.
 That was easy enough.

-Today, my husband picks what he calls trash out of our recycle bin telling me it doesn’t make the cut.
+Today, my fiancé picks what he calls trash out of our recycle bin telling me it doesn’t make the cut.
 I tell him I was hoping it wouldn’t end up in a landfill.

-Since he is right — many items I wish I could recycle I cannot — I keep the thought in the back of my mind when I’m shopping.
+Since he is right, and many items I wish I could recycle I cannot, I keep the thought in the back of mind when I’m shopping.

 While lining up champagne flutes for my wedding, we immediately assumed plastic would save us a good chunk of money.

 However, we found plastic flutes cost only 5 cents to 10 cents less than the rental price of glass.
 The $5 to $10 extra dollars is definitely worth not being forced to throw out — even if it is into a recycle bin — 100 champagne flutes after one use.

 This year I expanded my green efforts paying more attention to energy and fuel consumption.

 We put up solar panels and we run our major appliances when energy costs are lowest during the day.

 I also started driving a car, something I have never done in my entire life.